 Images, emoji, stickers, GIFs, and videos can help express your emotions, feelings, or ideas visually in a text conversation, and you can use Apple's bubble effects to emphasize any of those things.
 But when you want to add flair to whatever you're saying or visualizing, you'd use Apple's message effects.

 Message effects blast animations across the entire screen in iMessage conversations for both the sender and recipient, making them a great way to accentuate specific text or images.
-In iOS 15, iPadOS 15, and macOS 12, as well as iOS 16, iPadOS 16, and macOS 13, there are eight total message effects, most of which have been around for over five years:
+On iOS 16, iPadOS 16, macOS 13, and older software versions, there are eight total message effects, most of which have been around for over five years:

 - Echo, Spotlight, Balloons, Confetti, Love, Lasers, Fireworks, Celebration

-While few people know about it, there is also a Shooting Star message effect that Apple doesn't advertise anywhere.
-It's a strange one because it was officially available in iOS 10, 11, 12, and 13, and it was never available on macOS, but it's usable if you know the secret trigger.
+While few people know about it, there is also a hidden Shooting Star message effect that Apple doesn't advertise or mention anywhere.
+It's a strange one because it was officially available in iOS 10–13, and it was never available on macOS.
+Still, it's usable if you know the secret trigger that Apple continues not to disclose.

 To set off the Shooting Star full-screen effect on an iPhone, iPad, iPod touch, or Mac, send any of the following greetings in the Messages app.
-They are usually capitalized, but sending one in all lowercase letters will also trigger the effect.
+Usually, they are capitalized, but sending one in all lowercase letters will also trigger the effect.

 - "Eid Mubarak"